13 Marketing Tactics That Helped Us Grow MRR By 71% in 7 Months - Organically With Social Media

 Strategically, that means we:

-• decided on what kind of audience we want to target (VAs, startups, small businesses)
+• Decided on what kind of audience we want to target (VAs, startups, small businesses)

-• divided our audience into groups and created campaigns for each group with relevant topics
+• Divided our audience into groups and created campaigns for each group with relevant topics

 • Each month and week we had a 'theme' (e.g. March - Social Media Academy with Postfity; May - Marketing for Startups; June - Marketing for SaaS businesses; July-August: Summer School, September - Back to School (Teachers, Online Schools, VAs), which was consistent in all our communication - blog posts, social media posts, lives, newsletters, pop-ups etc.